jbrenard/K81/Masks-Analysis_v2.md

 Of the 3,295 deaths that have been officially recorded on the 28th of March, 3,174 were in the Hubei province, the capital city of which is Wuhan with only 121 in the rest of the country *(source: press)*.
 In this province, 40 million people were in total confinement for 2 months, the army ensuring compliance.
 42,000 health personnel, doctors and nurses were sent from all over the country.
 In the rest of China, a 4 weeks partial confinement was put in place.
 Schools and many shops were closed.
 In parallel China increased its production of masks by a factor 15 (from 10 to 150 million per day) in a month mobilising its entire manufacturing infrastructure; for example, the car maker BYD, in just 4 weeks and starting from scratch ended up producing 5 million masks every day.
 Eventually, wearing a mask in public spaces became mandatory.
 In March, after this measure was put in place, the number of cases reduced dramatically and has since almost disappeared.
 Locally transmitted cases have disappeared.
 Economy is restarting, schools are gradually reopening and wearing a mask in public and at work remains an obligation.
 Based on available data, **the epidemic appears to have been effectively stopped in China**.

 #### South Korea
 After a crisis and a peak of cases (mainly due to a gathering in a religious sect in Daegu, caused by a “super spreader” end of February), the outbreak is now under control.
-The growth of cases and deaths, initially around 30-35% is now between 2-5%, a **Ro between 0.2 and 0.5** From a local source, 75% of people in the street of Seoul were wearing masks, 90% in shops, and 95% in the subway.
+The growth of cases and deaths, initially around 30-35% is now between 2-5%, a **implying a Ro below 1.0** From a local source, 75% of people in the street of Seoul were wearing masks, 90% in shops, and 95% in the subway.
 Today, the government distributes 2 masks per week per person.
-South Korea has also engaged in a very aggressive testing policy especially among all the members of the sect and their acquaintances. **The epidemic in South Korea is now stabilised.**
+South Korea has also engaged in a very aggressive testing policy especially among all the members of the sect and their acquaintances. **The epidemic in South Korea is now stabilised**.

 #### Japan
-The propagation in Japan remains moderate: confirmed cases grow at a rate of 8-9% and the pace of deaths, initially 15% is now down to 5%, suggesting a **Ro between .5 and .9**.
+The propagation in Japan remains moderate: confirmed cases grow at a rate of 8-9% and the pace of deaths, initially 15% is now down to 5%, suggesting a **Ro around 1.0**.
 This is in stark contrast with some Western countries.
 For instance as of 6 April, Japan counted 85 deaths due to COVID-19, 100 times less than France, a country of half its population.
 Japan was one of the first countries affected - on average Chinese tourists in Japan account for 1 million per month.
 The first case, supposedly brought by a tourist from Wuhan, happened on the 15th of January.
 From late January, the percentage of Japanese wearing masks started to increase.
 Observed use was about 60% in the street, 80% in shops and 90% in public transportation.
 During March, with a stabilised number of cases, this percentage gradually decreased.
 The combination of this relaxation and of the inflow of repatriated Japanese carriers, especially from Europe resulted in an increase of cases from mid-March.
 The government threatened additional measures and called for increased social distancing.
 The percentage of people wearing masks increased again and was recently measured at 80% in the streets and close to 90% in supermarkets.
 In April, the government will send a reusable and washable mask to all Japanese to compensate for the shortage of single-use masks.
 The number of available masks was 600 million in March and will surpass 700 million in April.

 #### Taiwan